MetaTrader 4 vs MetaTrader 5

 Indicators and Tools

 MT4 includes 30 built-in indicators and 24 analytical objects.
 MT5 includes 38 built-in indicators and 44 analytical objects, adding tools like the economic calendar, depth of market panel, and additional drawing tools.
-Both platforms support custom indicators, so the built-in count is less meaningful than the overall ecosystem of available tools.
+The number of built-in tools matters less than the large selection of custom indicators available for both platforms.

 Programming Language

 MQL4 and MQL5 are not interchangeable.
 An Expert Advisor or indicator written in MQL4 cannot run on MT5 without being rewritten or converted.
 This is the most practical barrier for traders who have existing automated strategies on MT4.
-The conversion process is not automatic and ranges from straightforward to complex depending on the strategy logic.
+Moving custom indicators or Expert Advisors from MT4 to MT5 usually requires rewriting or conversion.

 Hedging